AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 - the `ImplicitValues` extension, to enable the `#x` syntax;
 - the `HasField` and `FieldUpdate` typeclasses, with special-purpose constraint solving behaviour, which do not require a language extension.

+As of March 2015, work is progressing on the implementation, and Part 1 (the simplified `OverloadedRecordFields` extension) is nearly complete.
+Once it is ready, a Phab diff will be opened for review, then parts 2 and 3 will be worked on.
+Note that all the parts are useful in isolation.

 # 1. The `OverloadedRecordFields` extension